 As a chemical alternative, we find Wright’s Copper Polish does the best job with the fewest caustic compounds and no abrasives.
 For a slightly less brilliant but more durable polish with low VOCs and caustic ingredients, we also think well of Flitz Metal Polish.
 For the toughest jobs, we like Red Bear, which is based on the same jeweler’s rouge we use for mechanical polishing.
 Note, Red Bear does contain caustics, so use caution and wear gloves!
 Also, commercial copper polishes should not be used on tin.

 In keeping with our pure metal ethos (and because they don’t have to spend weeks at sea in shipping containers), we do not coat our iron handles with plasticine lacquers, which are difficult to remove completely and frustrate regular maintenance (such as what you’re going to read about below).
 We do apply a thin layer of butcher’s wax following final hand buffing to make sure your BCC arrives to you rust-free, but butcher’s wax is soft (in the winter the polishing room is pretty cold) so it will wear off relatively quickly.
-Fortunately, looking after your cast iron BCC handles is very easy, and the attention you give to it (like winding a good watch or oiling good shoes) pays dividends in the long run.
+Fortunately, looking after your cast iron BCC handles is very easy, and the attention you give to it (like winding a good watch or oiling good leather) pays dividends in the long run.

 Although one is less likely to have it in the pantry, an especially durable solution for treating your handles is carnauba wax – a natural, hard palm oil wax that polymerizes well at room temperature.
 To apply, prepare the handle by rubbing down with fine emory paper or 0000 steel wool (to remove other oils and traces of oxidation), warm the pan in a 250℉ oven for 10 minutes, remove from the oven and lightly apply carnauba wax (in block form), melting the wax into the handle.
 Liquified, carnauba penetrates the iron’s pores and as the handle cools, the wax polymerizes and forms a vapor barrier.
 Take care to apply sparingly, as too thick a layer will slicken the grip!